sjardim/Boilerplate-Bourbon/README.md

 What I did was create a simple layout for a home, about, news and contact page to get you started more easily.
 To the original [project](https://github.com/crisberrios/static-starter/) I've added several .scss, .sass and .jade files to build some common blocks based on Refills.

 I also rebuild Refill navigation snippet into a **flexbox version**.
-I didn't like the use of Jquery for the mobile menu.
+I didn't like the use of JQuery for the mobile menu.
+I provided the Photoshop CS6 files for the hero image and the background.
+The bar logo I borrowed from codyhouse.co and the cards images are from Flickr.

+**Feel free create issues, fork it and send pull requests**.

 ## DEMO